 Connecting Project Types to Your Contact Form

 After setting up your Project Types, the next step is to connect them with your HoneyBook Contact Form.
-This connection is one of the ways you can apply a workflow to a project automatically.
-Whenever someone inquires through your Contact Form, you’ll be able to set a workflow to trigger based on any number of actions in the product.
+This connection is one of the ways you can apply an automation to a project automatically.
+Whenever someone inquires through your Contact Form, you’ll be able to set an automation to trigger based on any number of actions in the product.

 There are two ways to sync your Project Types with the Contact Form: